September 4, 2023

 Oven temperatures vary and may need to be recalibrated periodically to ensure they are accurate.
 Make sure to check your cookies at the lower end of the recommended baking time.

-STEP NINE: Bake for 9 to 10 minutes or until cookies show just a hint of brown around the bottom edge.
+STEP NINE: Bake for nine to ten minutes or until cookies show just a hint of brown around the bottom edge.

-Allow baked cookies to cool for 3 to 4 minutes, then transfer them to a wire rack.
+Allow baked cookies to cool for three to four minutes, then transfer them to a wire rack.

 PRO TIP: